tldr-pages/tldr/pages/common/pamstack.md

 `pamstack {{path/to/image1.pam path/to/image2.pam ...}} > {{path/to/output.pam}}`

-- Specify the tuple type name of the output PAM file:
+- Specify the tuple type name of the output PAM file (maximum of 255 characters):

 `pamstack -tupletype {{SOME_STRING}} {{path/to/image1.pam path/to/image2.pam ...}} > {{path/to/output.pam}}`